 Make sure the meat is fully cooled before freezing.
 I used a food saver to freeze.
 The food saver compresses out the air, vacuum seals, and prevents freezer burn.
 This is the first thing we bought together as a married couple eighteen years ago and we’re on our second saver.

-We chose corn tortillas both times, but next time, we’re going to try rice and plantains.
 I used fresh oregano out of my garden with a squeeze of lime.
 The meat is so flavorful, so enjoy it just as is without adding any extra toppings, but perhaps herbs and little extra chopped onion.

 - 1 tablespoon olive oil